dar5hak/dar5hak.github.io/content/old/ml-offline-web-tfjs.md

 In this post, we will use the ability of TensorFlow.js to save a model into browser storage and use it to make predictions offline.

-We won't be developing a model from scratch, since that is out of the scope of this post.
+We won’t be developing a model from scratch, since that is out of the scope of this post.
 You can always look up the excellent [tutorials](https://js.tensorflow.org/tutorials/) on the TensorFlow.js site for that.

 For our small project, we will pick an already developed model for the classic deep learning problem of recognizing handwritten digits.